Specialist Systems: AMA Referencing

 Basic Citation Style

 As mentioned above, AMA cites sources with numbers in the text.
-The basic rules for this are:
+Here are the basic rules for the citation style:

 • Use a superscript number to point to each citation in the text.